Tips on Lead Came for Stained Glass

 Stretching helps untangle all the kinks that invariably happen how ever hard you try to stop them!
 This results in more pleasing lines in your leaded panel.
 But more importantly, if you don’t stretch it before you use it, it will stretch in your project, and you don’t want that.

 I often get asked about lead poisoning and can honestly say that none of my blood tests have ever shown any dodgy levels in my system.
-Having said that, it is recommended that you wear latex gloves when leading, and that you seek medical advice if you are pregnant.
+But having said that, I always wear gloves and handle the lead with great care.
+I never eat or drink in the studio and always make sure I wash my hands thoroughly after working.
+It is recommended that you wear latex gloves when leading, and that you seek medical advice if you are pregnant.
+Read this page on Workspace Safety Tips before starting any stained glass project.

 Always read the manufacturers advice before using lead.